 If you’re worried about running out of Pell Grant money over time, you can visit the National Student Loan Data System website.
 If you enter your Financial Student Aid ID, you’ll be able to view your lifetime eligibility used percentage.
 That’s the amount of aid you’ve already used relative to the maximum amount you can receive.

 Low-income students have been able to use the Pell Grant to cover college costs since the Higher Education Act was passed in 1965.
 If you’re interested in finding out whether you qualify, you’ll need to complete your FAFSA form before your school’s deadline.
+That will also help you receive a financial aid award letter so you know what your total finances are going to look like when paying for the upcoming school year.

 Photo credit: ©iStock.com/designer491, ©iStock.com/monkeybusinessimages, ©iStock.com/artisteer